Skip to content

 // ... create user ...

-// Send email asynchronously (doesn't block response)
+// Send email asynchronously (doesn't block the response)

 mail_payload_t payload = {